-- i. in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - ii. in full accordance with the guidance to colleges from the Association of Colleges in The Code of Good Governance for English Colleges ("the Code") except in the matters outlined below; and - iii. having due regard to the UK Corporate Governance Code 2018 insofar as it is applicable to the further education sector.
+- i. in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - ii. in full accordance with the guidance to colleges from the Association of Colleges in The Code of Good Governance 2024 ("the Code") except in the matters outlined below; and - iii. having due regard to the UK Corporate Governance Code 2018 insofar as it is applicable to the further education sector.

-The College is committed to exhibiting best practice in all aspects of corporate governance and in particular the College has adopted and substantially complied with the Code of Good Governance for English Colleges (revised September 2021) and the Senior Post Holder Remuneration Code (December 2018).
+The College is committed to exhibiting best practice in all aspects of corporate governance and in particular the College has adopted and substantially complied with the Code of Good Governance 2024 and the Senior Post Holder Remuneration Code (December 2018).
 We have not adopted and therefore do not apply the UK Corporate Governance Code.
 However, we have reported on our Corporate Governance arrangements by drawing upon best practice available, including those aspects of the UK Corporate Governance Code we consider to be relevant to the further education sector and best practice.

-In the opinion of the Corporation, the College complies with the provisions of the Code of Good Governance for English Colleges (revised September 2021), excepting that Directors of the College's subsidiary companies are also Governors of the Corporation, and it has so complied since the date of the Code's adoption on 29 March 2023 for the year ended 31 July 2023.
-Prior to this date the College complied with the provisions of Code of Good Governance for English Colleges first adopted by the Corporation on 16 March 2016 and prior to that the Foundation Code of Governance.
+In the opinion of the Corporation, the College complies with the provisions of the Code of Good Governance 2024, excepting that Directors of the College's subsidiary companies are also Governors of the Corporation, and it has so complied since the date of the Code's adoption on 3 July 2024 for the year ended 31 July 2024.
+Prior to this date the College complied with the provisions of Code of Good Governance for English Colleges first adopted by the Corporation on 16 March 2016 and the revised September 2021 Code adopted on 29 March 2023, prior to that the Foundation Code of Governance.
 The Corporation recognises that, as a body entrusted with both public and private funds, it has a particular duty to always observe the highest standards of corporate governance.
-In carrying out its responsibilities it takes full account of The Code of Good Governance for English Colleges issued by the Association of Colleges, which it formally adopted on 16 March 2016, and later adopted the revised Code of Good Governance for English Colleges (published September 2021) on 29 March 2023 and reported against this revised version for the 2022/23 academic year.
+In carrying out its responsibilities it takes full account of The Code of Good Governance 2024 issued by the Association of Colleges, which it formally adopted on 3 July 2024 and reported against this version for the 2023/24 academic year.